pagopa/io-app-email-templates/README.md

 ## Add a new template
 Steps:
 1. Create a directory on the root of the project with a name of your choice.
-2. Put an `apply` method in a typescript file named `<NAME>.template.ts` inside your template directory.
+2. Put an `apply` method in a typescript file named `applier.template.ts` inside your template directory.
 3. Put a generation step inside `package.json`(follow the other scripts as example).
 This will generate an `index.ts` file with the template inside.
    Make sure to put `{{TEMPLATE}}` in the method that is going to be replaced with the HTML generated from the mjml file.
 4. Generate a snapshot test to make sure the content doesn't change unexpectedly